gdmbenedict/gdmbenedict/README.md

     }
     else
     {
-        //determine which version of the collection health to use switch (upgradeLevel)
+        //determine which version of the collection of visuals to use switch (upgradeLevel)
         {
             //level 1